commonknowledge/movement-app/.github/pull_request_template.md

 # Design Checklist

+- [ ] The first iteration is paired on
 - [ ] Start simple.
 - [ ] Be human - be personal
 - [ ] Reassure data use and privacy